HanJos93/Summative-Assignment-2---Phishing-Quiz/README.md

 - Python

-The program will be built entirely within python due to its ability to write clear modular code and utilise tkinter to create graphical user interfaces.
+The program will be built entirely within python due to its support of modular code and tkinter integration used to create graphical user interfaces.

 <ins>Libraries</ins>